 - Clean all bathrooms (the job I despise the most!)

 - Dust, vacuum, mop the upstairs of the house (bedrooms)

-- dust, vacuum, and mop the downstairs of the home
+- Dust, vacuum, and mop the main living area of our home

 Learn to Look Past What You Can't Tackle Today!

 This one can be hard.
 You come home from a vacation / work conference and the house is a mess.
 But you have a ton of laundry to contend with, and a mountain of other work to do.
 Should you just take one extra “day off” and “blitz-clean” the house?
 Um, nope.

 Yes- there are tumbleweeds of dust bunnies and dog hair lurking on every step and in every corner- but you just have to (try to) ignore it.
 Remember that if you stick with your weekly cleaning schedule- you'll get to it sometime in the next 7 days.